 Now that Gina and Carey have built the processes needed, they are able to measure and see ROI.
 This picture will become even clearer as they collect more data and continue refining integrations.
 But you can’t have a good data structure without clean data – Gina and Carey incorporated regular audits to catch errors before they have a chance to derail the system.

 The journey to ROI is different for every company.
-Along the way, Gina and Carey learned new efficiencies together, and championed each other’s successes as wins for Hortonworks as a company.
+Along the way, Gina and Carey learned new efficiencies together, and championed each other’s successes as wins for Cloudera as a company.
 They know their role within the system and come to each other with mutually beneficial insights.
-Finance can be intimidating for Marketing; but by working together as allies, Gina and Carey are building a positive team culture and processes for success at Hortonworks.
+Finance can be intimidating for Marketing; but by working together as allies, Gina and Carey are building a positive team culture and processes for success at Cloudera.